Pirates vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Pirates vs. Phillies: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Kyle Schwarber and Bryan Reynolds will be among the stars on display when the Philadelphia Phillies face the Pittsburgh Pirates on Friday at 7:05 PM ET, at PNC Park.
+Aaron Nola gets the nod for the Philadelphia Phillies on Saturday at PNC Park against Henry Davis and the Pittsburgh Pirates.
+First pitch is set for 7:05 PM ET in this second game of a three-game series.

-The Phillies are the favorite in this one, at -160, while the underdog Pirates have +135 odds to upset.
-The total for the game is set at 8.5 runs.
+Oddsmakers list the Phillies as -185 favorites on the moneyline, while giving the underdog Pirates +150 moneyline odds to win.
+The matchup's total has been set at 9 runs.

 Rep your team with officially licensed Pirates gear!
 Head to Fanatics to find jerseys, shirts, and much more.